Install Dash Enterprise on a Bare Metal Server - Airgapped

 4. In Username, enter the username you want to use.

-5. Select Save.
+5. Select Create.
 Additional settings become available.

 6. Go to Credentials.